Akasho09/sem6/Software/S1/Unit 2/readme.md

 - Tdev = c*(E)^d
 - Person required = Effort/ Time
 Where,
-E is effort a pplied in Person-Months
+E is effort applied in Person-Months
 KLOC is the estimated size of the software product indicate in Kilo Lines of Code Tdev is the development time in months